All Episodes

 They're going to assume that if you're going to have to tabulate the days, and if you're in New York 180 days, you're going to pay the per diem tax on 180 days.

-As long as you have the sabers, and it's generating income or revenue for you every day of the year, and it's a year-round business, not just the season where the hockey games are played.
+As long as you have the Sabres and it's generating income or revenue for you every day of the year, and it's a year-round business, not just the season where the hockey games are played.

-So the the point is that even though you have mobility, these governments that are horribly in debt still have only one place to go to get money that they refuse to refuse spending themselves, and that is from the producers and the people who are working.
+So the point is that even though you have mobility, these governments that are horribly in debt still have only one place to go to get money that they refuse to refuse spending themselves, and that is from the producers and the people who are working.

 And they don't care the impact it has.

-You know, so you have to provide the aggressiveness yourself.
+So you have to provide the aggressiveness yourself.

-It's uh it's it's it's a very maddening and frustrating thing.
+It's a very maddening and frustrating thing.

 So back to California in the vote last night.